fikrukidane/ETL-Pipeline-on-Google-Cloud/README.md

 # Secure and Scalable ETL Pipeline on Google Cloud Platform

 ## Executive Summary
-This project demonstrates the creation of a secure and scalable ETL pipeline capable of handling sensitive employee data using Google Cloud Platform tools such as Cloud Data Fusion, Airflow, BigQuery, and Cloud Storage.
+This project demonstrates the creation of a secure and scalable ETL pipeline capable of handling sensitive employee data using Google Cloud Platform tools: Cloud Data Fusion, Airflow, BigQuery, and Cloud Storage.
 The pipeline automates data extraction, transformation, and loading while ensuring data security through techniques such as data masking.

 ## Project Objectives:
 - **Build a scalable ETL pipeline** using GCP’s Cloud Data Fusion and Airflow.